-This course is designed to provide instruction in competencies in facials and massage.
+Course Description: This course is designed to provide instruction in competencies in facials and massage.

-CTE andards and Benchmarks 12.0 Perform facials, manipulation and related massage, make-up, hair removal, and artificial lash application.
+CTE Standa rds and Benchmarks 15.0 Perform facials, manipulation and related massage, make-up, hair removal, and artificial lash application.
 Identify the proper chemical to be prescribed using an understanding of the chemistry that affects skin that can be described, measured and predicted.
-Demonstrate proper procedure and application of chemicals.
-The student will be able to: 12.01 Choose and assemble the appropriate supplies, products, and equipment based on skin analysis and client consultation.
-12.02 Demonstrate knowledge of action and reaction of chemical products used for the facial treatment.
-12.03 Demonstrate knowledge of available treatments including manual extractions and chemical products associated with each treatment and use problem solving skills in selecting the appropriate chemicals and equipment to meet the needs of the client.
-12.04 Demonstrate ability and knowledge to correctly treat the face, neck and décolleté using product knowledge of reactions to chemicals on the different skin types and conditions.
+Demonstrate proper procedure and application of chemicals. - The student will be able to: 15.01 Choose the proper supplies, products, and equipment based on skin analysis and client consultation.
+15.02 Demonstrate knowledge of action and reaction of chemical products used for the cleansing of the face and neck.
+Demonstrate knowledge of available treatments including manual extractions and chemical products associated with each treatment and use problem solving skills in selecting the appropriate chemicals and equipment to meet the needs of the client.
+15.04 Demonstrate ability and knowledge to properly do a cleansing of the face and neck using product knowledge of reactions to chemicals on the different textures of skin.